 Americans tend to use more sugar in scones as opposed to the classic British scone.
 If you are going to drizzle icing over the scones, or have them with jam, they do not need very much sugar.

 Tip: Scones brushed with eggs before baking can become dark.
-A more delicate way is to brush with cream and then dust with a little sugar.
+For a lighter finish, brush with cream and then dust with a little sugar.

 The details of this recipe are itemized in the recipe card below.
 Here is an illustrated summary of the directions: